aryeelab/dnaloop/README.md

   primed_esc_2    fastq/primed_esc_2.r1.fastq.gz  fastq/primed_esc_2.r2.fastq.gz
   ```

   Note that the FASTQ columns (2 and 3) can contain a comma-separated list of FASTQs.
-This is commonly the case when a sample is sequenced multiple times.
+This is commonly the case when a library is sequenced multiple times.

 2. Run the pipeline:
   ```